Use this article to find commonly asked questions about the Sync Module 2.

-The Sync Module 2 is our newest 'coordinator' for your Blink system.
-The Sync Module is plugged into your wall outlet and connected to your always-on Wi-Fi network to handle activity for up to ten Blink devices.
-This saves camera batteries, and improves convenience for scheduling, and arming a group of devices at once.
+Sync Modules are hubs that plug into an electrical outlet to relay commands and network details to devices in the systems they manage.
+The Sync Module 2 requires a power outlet and is connected to your always-on Wi-Fi network to handle activity for up to ten Blink devices.
+This enables you to save clips without a subscription, improve convenience for scheduling, and arm a group of devices at once.

 What cameras work with the Sync Module 2?